 We utilize Mahalanobis distance distinction to operate these data, which is processed after principal component analysis and features eradicating the dimension of each independent variables.
 The formula is as the following formula 24.

 Among the formula, x and y denote two row vectors; Σ denotes the covariance matrix; dx,ydenotes the obtained Mahalanobis distance of the data.

-The comparison between the distinction result and the real result is shown in table 17, which shows the accuracy of the distinction.
-In light of the fact that the accuracy is relative low, which is insufficient to reveal the features of each variables precisely, we consider to take the advantage of other methods.

-Table 17: Linear Regression Correlation Coefficient